 SOFTWARE ENGINEER PI CASE STUDY

-Cross-Border Consultant -GBP Contract Requirements, Additional Insured Endorsement
+Cross-Border Consultant - International Project Cover with Additional Insured Endorsement

-A senior software developer and consultant with cross-border revenue needed PI and PL cover that met specific contract requirements from a FTSE-listed global client.
-We sourced cover that met every condition and placed it cheaper than the online alternatives at both inception and renewal.
+A senior software developer and consultant with cross-border revenue wanted PI and PL cover suited to the scope of their international work.
+We sourced cover with the right endorsements and limits, and placed it cheaper than the online alternatives at both inception and renewal.

 $2M PI Limit